-- Complete a PROP 8 (DECLINE-IN-VALUE) REVIEW REQUEST available at http://www.sccassessor.org/prop8/. - Provide the Assessor with information that supports your opinion that the market value for your property is less than the assessed value. - The best supporting documentation is information on sales of comparable properties.
+- Complete the PROP 8 (DECLINE-IN-VALUE) REQUEST FORM. - Provide the Assessor with information that supports your opinion that the market value for your property is less than the assessed value. - The best supporting documentation is information on sales of comparable properties.
 Select comparable sales that sold as close to January 1 as possible, but no later than March 31.
 Any other relevant information may also be provided. - While the submission of comparable sales is helpful in determining the market value of your property, Prop 8 requests submitted without comparable sales will be accepted and reviewed.